Family Affair has received National Lottery Project Funding from Arts Council England and will be available from Autumn 2021

-Family Affair is a live, solo dance performance incorporating drawing and film by regional film-maker, Adam Goodwin.
+Family Affair is a live, solo dance performance incorporating original music and film.

 Family Affair delves into the conflict that a person of African heritage often experiences when 21st century western cultural ways of living clash with their traditional African family values.